Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter06/README.md

 ```

 ## Example: a travel reservations portal
-In this example, the time-budgeting solution is generalized to a set of tasks (rather than a single task).
+In this example, the time-budgeting part1 is generalized to a set of tasks (rather than a single task).

 A travel reservations portal shown bids from various companies to a user, who has input a travel date (e.g. Booking.com).
 Depending on the company, fetching the bid might be very slow.